luminovang/documentation/templates/views.md

 **Return Value:**

-`self` - Return instance of of View class or BaseApplication depending where its called.
+`self` - Return instance of of View class or CoreApplication depending where its called.

 > Enabling the `codeblock` button option adds a copy button to your HTML code blocks, allowing easy code copying for users.
 However, implementing the copy functionality requires `JavaScript` integration.